Donald Trump Tells Reporter ‘Don’t Be A Baby’ When Asked To Back Up Claim That Migrants Are Hardened Criminals

 Prior to the roundtable discussion that took place at Arizona’s Luke Air Force Base, President Trump attended a rally on Thursday in Montana where he held the Democrats responsible for the illegal influx of migrants because of their open borders policy.

-According to a separate article by CNN, president Trump said during the rally that he would send the U.S. military to protect the country’s southern border to stop the illegal immigration,
+According to a separate article by CNN, president Trump said during the rally that he would send the U.S. military to protect the country’s southern border to stop the illegal migration.

 “As you know, I’m willing to send the military to defend our southern border if necessary, all ’cause — because of the illegal immigration onslaught brought by the Democrats because they refuse to acknowledge or to change the laws.”